octocloudlabs/supercharge-docs/docs/ray/lab-6.md

 Use the arrows to go from one step to another.

-**Note:** Sometimes the annotations will collapse, look by the line number for an icon to expand the annotation.
+**Note:** Sometimes the annotations will collapse, look next to the line number for an icon to expand the annotation.

-You can now also change the order that the annotation appears in, either in the Code Tour tab or in the `...` menu.
+You can now also change the order the annotation appears in, either in the Code Tour tab or in the `...` menu.
 Try changing the order of the two steps.

 ![Changing Order](screenshots/2022-11-08_05-28-28.png)